darthwalsh/bin/apps/NoteTaking.md

 - [ ] https://workflowy.com/pricing/
 - [ ] https://workflowy.com/features/
 - [ ] https://workflowy.com/learn/fractal-comments/
+- [ ] https://enso.sonnet.io/ has the text flow away. no selecting or editting, just write

 ## Features I like
 - [ ] expand into a matrix?